LOSE SOMEONE YOU LOVE?

 To receive workers’ compensation death benefits, you must be:

-• A parent of the decedent who relied on them for financial support.
+- A dependent parent of the decedent who relied upon them for financial support.

-• If you are a disabled sibling, you may be eligible for benefits at any age.
+- If you are a disabled child or sibling, you may be eligible for benefits at any age.

 Those that meet one of these requirements are entitled to a $3,000 funeral expense benefit.